Chained Soldier: Anime

-In November 2021, it was announced that the series would be adapted into an anime television series by Seven Arcs.
-The series is directed by Gorō Kuji, with Junji Nishimura serving as general director, Yasuhiro Nakanishi handling series composition, Ryota Kanō and Akira Kindaichi writing the scripts, Hiroyuki Yoshii designing the characters, and Kohta Yamamoto composing the music.
-It was initially scheduled for 2023, but was later delayed, which eventually aired from January 4 to March 21, 2024, on AT-X and other networks.
+In November 2021, an anime television series adaptation was announced.
+It is produced by Seven Arcs and directed by Gorō Kuji, with Junji Nishimura serving as general director, Yasuhiro Nakanishi handling series composition, Ryota Kanō and Akira Kindaichi writing the scripts, Hiroyuki Yoshii designing the characters, and Kohta Yamamoto composing the music.
+The series was initially scheduled for 2023, but was later delayed, and eventually aired from January 4 to March 21, 2024, on AT-X and other networks.
 The opening theme song is "Yume no Ito" (夢の糸), performed by Akari Kitō, while the ending theme song is "Chain", performed by Maaya Uchida.

-Sentai Filmworks licensed the series, streaming it uncensored on Hidive.
-In June 2024, it was announced that the series would receive an English dub, premiered on Hidive on July 29 of the same year.
+Sentai Filmworks licensed and streams the series uncensored on Hidive.
+In June 2024, an English dub for the series was announced, which premiered on Hidive on July 29 of the same year.
 Muse Communication licensed the series in Asia-Pacific.

-A second season was announced on March 23, 2024, two days after the airing of the final episode.
-The season will be animated by Passione and Hayabusa Film and directed by Masafumi Tamura.
-Keiya Nakano will serve as character designer.
-It is set to premiere on January 8, 2026.
+A second season was announced on March 23, 2024, two days after the airing of the first season's final episode.
+It is animated by Passione and Hayabusa Film, and directed by Masafumi Tamura, with Keiya Nakano replacing Yoshii as character designer.
+The season aired from January 8 to March 26, 2026.
+The opening theme song is "Hikari yo, Boku ni" (光よ、僕に。), performed by Kitō.
+The first ending theme song is "Cipher Cipher", performed by Kana Hanazawa, while the second ending theme song is "Love Love Beam" (LOVE LOVE ビーム), performed by Uchida.

+A third season was announced during a special event for the anime series on August 2, 2026.